 The COVID-19 pandemic has given rise to uncertainty throughout the global economy, which may have various direct or indirect impacts on the global real estate market.
 By continuing to monitor this evolving situation with a focus on health and safety measures for both residents and employees, the Trust has implemented appropriate actions to mitigate potential risk.
 To date, the pandemic has not hindered the Trust's performance but, forward-looking forecasts, as discussed above, are subject to a degree of uncertainty.

 Rent Collection

-Rent collection continues to be strong with 1% bad debt for Q1'22.
-A closely monitored receivable program continues to prove effective.
+Rent collections continue to be strong with just over 1% bad debts for Q2 2022.
+A closely monitored receivables program continues to prove effective.

 Rental Revenue